Mmaz1988/GlueSemWorkbench_v2/README.md

  (http://ling.uni-konstanz.de/pages/xle/doc/xle_toc.html).
 The linear logic prover is based on Mark Hepple's chart prover with ideas from Gupta & Lamping (2008).
 The lexicon module provides some basic classes for creating glue premises for verbs, nouns, determiners and adjectives and other modifiers.
+ Lexical entries may also be entered manually by using the default manual-entry mode (see below).

 # Distribution